-Whether you live in an area with subpar water, or just want to make sure that the water you are drinking is clean and safe, a countertop water filter is a great solution.
+Whether you live in an area with subpar water or just want to make sure that your drinking is clean and safe, a countertop water filter is a great solution.
 Most countertop water filters are easy to install and move around.

 Whether you are a college student who moves apartments often, living in a house, or traveling the country in an RV, a countertop water filter can be an asset to your home and a great way to ensure you are drinking safe water no matter where you are.

 We have a list of the best countertop water filters as well as a comprehensive buying guide to help make your decision-making process as smooth as possible.